battleskorpion/HOIIVUtils/README.md

 Please keep in mind how **WIP** this is!
 This is in pre-pre-alpha, and we consistently push commits that break the program.
 1. Install java openjdk 22: [https://adoptium.net/temurin/releases/?arch=x64&package=jdk&version=22](https://adoptium.net/temurin/releases/?arch=x64&package=jdk&version=22)
-2. Go to [releases](https://github.com/battleskorpion/HOIIVUtils/releases) and download the jar-with-dependencies.jar
+2. Go to [releases](https://github.com/battleskorpion/HOIIVUtils/releases) and download HOIIVUtils.zip
+3. Extract the zip
+4. run  .bat or .sh
-3. Select your hoi4 mod source directories (required!)
+5. Select your hoi4 mod source directories (required!)
-4. Select your preferred settings
+6. Select your preferred settings
-5. Click Ok
+7. Click Ok